Cupolas of Capitalism

 1850-51, major remodel includes interior alterations, the removal of the original central 2 story roof tower cupola, and the addition of a new projecting entrance with tower and belfry centered on the west facade / Thomas Tefft.

-1895-1904, New State House designed and constructed / Charles Follen McKim, William Rutherford McKim, and Stanford White (McKim, Mead, and White).
+1895-1904, New State Capitol designed and constructed.
+Legislature begins holding its sessions in the new capitol in 1901 / Charles Follen McKim, William Rutherford McKim, and Stanford White (McKim, Mead, and White).

 Historic photo of the Old Rhode Island State House (a.k.a. the Colony House in Providence).
 From the Library of Congress's Historic American Buildings Survey.